 Athletics: Pearson sublime, Harrison squeaks into final

-LONDON: Australian hurdling great Sally Pearson's impressive comeback from two years of injury hell continued on Friday (Aug 11) as she posted the fastest time in reaching Saturday's 100 metres hurdles world final.
+LONDON: Australian hurdling great Sally Pearson's impressive comeback from two years of injury hell continued Friday as she posted the fastest time in reaching on Saturday's 100 metres hurdles world final.

 The 30-year-old's sublime run contrasted sharply with America's world record holder Kendra Harrison who squeaked into the final as the slowest of the two fastest losers who qualify.